declanvk/zombeans-server/docs/json-specs.md

 ```

 ## Player Join Request (2)
-Sent from mobile client to server when user types in code/name.
+Sent from player to server when user types in code/name.

 ```json
 {